Xalalau/GMod-Lua-Error-API/README.md

 I'm avoiding to build a complex solution because I like my free time, but the possibilities are endless here.

-Maybe the best way to deal with this date is using a service like Sentry (https://sentry.io/), but I'm not sure as I've never used it before.
+Maybe the best way to deal with this data is setting up a service like Sentry (https://sentry.io/), but I'm not sure as I've never used it before.

 ## Why is this API being hotloaded instead of using the Steam Workshop?